Engine Misfire Symptoms + Check Engine Light

 • Notice when the misfire feels worst: idle, acceleration, cold start, or uphill

-Quick answer: engine misfire symptoms usually include rough idle, shaking, hesitation, jerking, weak acceleration, loss of power, and sometimes a flashing check engine light.
+Quick answer: engine misfire symptoms usually include rough idle, shaking, hesitation, jerking, uneven power delivery, and loss of power, and sometimes a flashing check engine light.
 The stored code is the fastest way to narrow it down.

 What an Engine Misfire Usually Feels Like